8 Creative Ways to Pay Rent When the Bank Account Is Near Zero

 Modest Needs accepts applications from anyone in need, with a priority for people living alone, public school teachers and first responders.

-2. Earn up to $225 to Watch Cooking Videos Online
+2. Get Paid to Watch Cooking Videos

 If we told you that you could get paid to watch videos on your computer, you’d probably laugh.